kwaldenphd/python-structured-data/README.md

 - How can we start to make sense of the data based on available documentation?

 Q10: Write code + comments that load the data in Python using the two different approaches highlighted in this lab:
-- Lists and sublists
+- Lists and sublists (steps 51-60, or steps 61-69 for loading the file using a for loop)
-- Dictionaries
+- Dictionaries (steps 92-98, and steps 99-100 cover how to deal with a file that does not include a header row)

 Q11: What challenges did you encounter for Q9 and Q10?
 How did you address or solve them?